celo-org/docs/blog/22-03-3023-nft-minter/how-to-build-an-nft-marketplace-with-nextjsipfsetherjs-and-redux.md

 - **Redux**

-Redux is a predictable state container for JavaScript apps.To learn more about it before we proceed click here (https://redux.js.org/introduction/getting-started).This will help you to be able to install it and know its role in major applications.
+Redux is a predictable state container for JavaScript apps.To learn more about it before we proceed [click here](https://redux.js.org/introduction/getting-started).This will help you to be able to install it and know its role in major applications.
 Our redux fder has 5 files namely `actions.js`,`interactions.js`,`reducers.js`,`store.js` and `types.js`.
 Our actions.js file looks like this: